egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * ii.
 What happens when you increase or decrease the value of k?

-**Decreasing k:** Model becomes more sensitive to any neighbor of the data point in consideration.
+**Decreasing k:** The model becomes more sensitive to any neighbor of the data point in consideration.
 This is a good thing up to a point.
-We wan't to prioritize the nearest neighbors while assigning the labels.
+We want to prioritize the nearest neighbors while assigning the labels.
 However, this can quickly lead to overfitting.
 Considering more neighbors can make the model more robust.

-**Increasing k:** Model considers more neighbors while assigning the label of the data in consideration.
-This make the mdoel more resiliant to noises (little changes with no importance)
+**Increasing k:** The model considers more neighbors while assigning the label of the data in consideration.
+This makes the model more resilient to noise (little changes with no importance).

 * iii.
 How does the value of k impact the bias and variance?

 Increasing k increases bias (more error) but decreases variance (less sensitive).
-Decreasing k has an opposite impact on the model.
+Decreasing k has the opposite impact on the model.

-**7.**
+**7.** k-means and GMM are both powerful clustering algorithms

 * i.
 Compare the two.

--> Gaussian Mixture Model (GMM) utilizes Gaussian Distribution to cluster (probablilistic) the data points whereas K-Means utilizes distance metrics (deterministic).
+-> Gaussian Mixture Model (GMM) utilizes Gaussian Distribution to cluster (probabilistic) the data points, whereas K-Means utilizes distance metrics (deterministic).

 -> GMM assumes the data is normally distributed.
 K-Means assumes the data is spherical.

--> GMM support covariances for vairety of geometrical shapes (spherical,diagonal,tied and full covariance).
+-> GMM supports covariances for a variety of geometrical shapes (spherical, diagonal, tied, and full covariance).

--> GMM needs sufficient amount of data to form clusters whereas K-Means can work even in very small data.
+-> GMM needs a sufficient amount of data to form clusters, whereas K-Means can work even with very small data.

 * ii.
 When would you choose one over another?

--> If the data distibution is close (overlapping clusters), K-Means can be inferior to detect the boundaries.
+-> If the data distribution is close (overlapping clusters), K-Means can be inferior at detecting the boundaries.
 GMM is a better choice in this case.

 -> If computational resouces are limited or the clusters have well defined boundaries, use K-Means.